 Upon Klopp’s appointment McAllister was removed from his first team duties and moved into an ambassadorial role for the club.

-McAllister now works for BT Sport as one of their pundits and match analysts for their coverage of Scottish football as well as their Saturday afternoon ‘Score’ programme.
+Away from coaching he has also worked for BT Sport as one of their pundits and match analysts for their coverage of Scottish football and their Saturday afternoon ‘Score’ programme.

 Gary McAllister: Premier League Statistics

 |Premier League Teams Played for||Coventry City, Leeds United, Liverpool|